amazon-archives/amazon-ecs-interstella-workshop/workshop-microservices/readme.md

 11\.
 Update the monolith service to use the new task definition you just created.

-In the [ECS dashboard](https://console.aws.amazon.com/ecs/), click on **Clusters** in the left menu.
-Click on your workshop cluster.
+Navigate to [Clusters](https://console.aws.amazon.com/ecs/home#/clusters) in the ECS dashboard, and click on your workshop cluster.
 You should see the monolith service running in the **Services** tab.
 Select the monolith service and click **Update**.

 ![Update monolith service](images/04-service-update.png)

 Change the **Task Definition** to be the newest version you just created.
 If your earlier task definition was "interstella-monolith:1" for example, you should see a "interstella-monolith:2" in the drop-down menu.
-If you're unsure, you can always go back to the **Task Definitions** section of the [ECS dashboard](https://console.aws.amazon.com/ecs/) to check.
+If you're unsure, you can always go back to [Task Definitions](https://console.aws.amazon.com/ecs/home#/taskDefinitions) to check.

 Click **Next step** for this step and remaining steps without making any additional modifications.
 Click **Update Service** to deploy your new monolith container.
 Click on **View Service** and then on the **Tasks** tab.
 You should see ECS launching a new task based on the new version of the task definition, begin to drain the old task version, and eventually stop the old version.

 ### Checkpoint:
 Congratulations, you've successfully rolled out the iridium microservice from the monolith.
-If you have time, you can repeat this lab to break out the magnesite microservice following the same steps only replacing any reference to iridium with magnesite.
-Otherwise, please remember to follow the steps below in the **Workshop Cleanup** to make sure all assets created during the workshop are removed so you do not see unexpected charges.
+If you have time, try repeating this lab to break out the magnesite microservice.
+Otherwise, please remember to follow the steps below in the **Workshop Cleanup** to make sure all assets created during the workshop are removed so you do not see unexpected charges after today.

 * * *

 ## Finished!
 Please fill out evaluation cards!

 Congratulations on completing the labs, or at least giving it a good go.
 Thanks for helping Interstella GTC regain it's glory in the universe!
-If you ran out of time, do not worry, we are working on automating the admin side of the workshop, so you will be able to run this lab at your own pace at home, at work, at local meetups, on vacation... ok, maybe that's taking it a bit far.
+If you ran out of time, do not worry, we'll leave the shared services running in the admin account.
+You can always refer to http://interstella.trade/ for any updates, like if we need to halt the shared services for maintenance/updates.
+We are also working on automating the admin side of the workshop, so you will be able to run this lab at your own pace at home, at work, at local meetups, on vacation...ok, maybe that last one is taking it a bit far.
 If you're interested in getting updates, please complete the feedback forms and let us know.
 Also, please share any constructive feedback, good or bad, so we can improve the experience for customers like yourselves.
 You can reach us at <aws-interstella-team@amazon.com>

 * * *

 ## Workshop Cleanup

 This is really important because if you leave stuff running in your account, it will continue to generate charges.
 Certain things were created by CloudFormation and certain things were created manually throughout the workshop.
 Follow the steps below to make sure you clean up properly.

 Delete manually created resources throughout the labs:

-* ECS service - first update the desired task count to be 0.
+* ECS service(s) - first update the desired task count to be 0.
 Then delete the ECS service itself.
-* ECR - delete any Docker images pushed to your ECR repository
+* ECR - delete any Docker images pushed to your ECR repository.
 * CloudWatch logs groups
 * ALBs and associated target groups